-When calculating amounts of trans fat in a product, remember that food producers are allowed to label their food as containing 0 grams (g) of trans fats if the product contains less than 0.5 g.
+When calculating amounts of trans fat in a product, remember that food producers can label their food as containing 0 grams (g) of trans fats if the product contains less than 0.5 g.

-Understanding both quantity and type of carbohydrates is important in the management of diabetes.
+Understanding both quantity and type of carbohydrates is important in managing diabetes.
 Balancing insulin levels in the body with carbohydrate intake is key to managing blood glucose levels.